 Such deviations in your natural skin type, according to your prakriti or dosha type, should also be taken into account when choosing a skin care program.
 If you have questions or doubts, ask for an assessment with an Ayurvedic expert or take a free dosha quiz.

 - Vata Skin: Vata skin is usually dry thin, delicate and cool to touch.
 Vata skin ages faster and tends to be dry, rough and flaky when Vata is imbalanced

-- Pitta Skin: When Pitta gets imbalanced, Pitta skin is prone to discoloration, pimples, freckles and moles.
-This type of skin is sun-sensitive and tends to flare-ups with rashes, eruptions or sun patches on prolonged exposure to sun.
+- Pitta Skin: When Pitta gets imbalanced, Pitta skin is prone to discoloration, pimples, freckles, and moles.
+This type of skin is sun-sensitive and tends to flare-ups with rashes, eruptions or sun patches on prolonged exposure to the sun.